Display-Lab/precision-feedback-pipeline/LeakdownTester/readme.md

 - `--respond` : Adding to your initialization will set to `True`, and have the script print a subset of the JSON data returned from a successful POST request to the pipeline.
 - `--save` : Adding to your initialization will set to `True`, and have the script save the JSON content AND the pictoralist image of the output message to your machine, and will tell you what it has named the files.
-- `--repoTest` : Adding to init will set to `True`, and test all 7 input_message.json files on the [knowledge base repo](https://github.com/Display-Lab/knowledge-base/tree/main/vignettes/personas) against a chosen API endpoint.
+- `--allPersonas` : Adding to init will set to `True`, and test all 7  persona-based input_message.json files in the Knowledge-base's [personas folder](https://github.com/Display-Lab/knowledge-base/tree/main/vignettes/personas) against a chosen API endpoint.
+- `--allCPs`: Adding as an arg will test the ten causal pathway-based JSON files in the Knowledge-base's [causal pathway testing suite](https://github.com/Display-Lab/knowledge-base/blob/main/vignettes/dev_templates/causal_pathway_test_suite) against the selected API endpoint.
-- `--validate` : Adding to init will set to `True`, and compare the `staff_number`, `acceptable_by`, and `measure` key values in the output message against a set of known valid pairings that are described by the vignettes for each persona.
+- `--vignVal` : Adding to init will set to `True`, and compare the `staff_number`, `acceptable_by`, and `measure` key values in the output message against a set of known valid pairings that are described by the vignettes for each persona.
+- `--cpVal` : Adding to init alongside either --pathway or --allCPs will compare the causal pathway selected by the API in the response message against the user-specified causal pathway.
+Only for use with the causal pathway testing suite.

 ## Setup
 1) Download the entire Leakdown Testing folder from the PFP github repository